China Sourcing Agents

 • Alashankou → Rotterdam (Netherlands): 16–18 days

-Gauge exchange operations: The most operationally significant feature of Alashankou is the gauge exchange facility.
+Gauge Exchange Operations: The most operationally significant feature of Alashankou is the gauge exchange facility.
 Chinese trains arrive on 1,435 mm standard gauge track; the Kazakh and Russian network uses 1,520 mm broad gauge.
 Two methods handle this: (1) Bogie exchange — the wagon bodies are lifted and fitted with broad-gauge bogies.
 (2) Container transloading — containers are transferred between gauge-specific wagons.
 Both methods are performed at the Dostyk station on the Kazakh side of the border and at facilities on the Chinese side.
 Under normal conditions, the complete process takes 8–24 hours.

-Transit insurance: Rail freight through Central Asia carries different risk profiles than sea freight.
+Transit Insurance: Rail freight through Central Asia carries different risk profiles than sea freight.
 Transit through Kazakhstan and Russia involves transfer of custody between multiple carriers (Chinese rail, KTZ, Russian Railways or alternatives).
 Cargo insurance should explicitly cover the full intermodal route and specify coverage for the gauge exchange handling.
 Standard sea freight cargo insurance policies are not automatically applicable to rail freight — verify with your insurer.

-Alternative crossing — Horgos: For buyers who find Alashankou capacity constraints affecting departure schedules, Horgos (200 km south) is the other primary Xinjiang rail border crossing with growing traffic and a joint China–Kazakhstan free trade zone that adds commercial flexibility.
+Alternative Crossing — Horgos: For buyers who find Alashankou capacity constraints affecting departure schedules, Horgos (200 km south) is the other primary Xinjiang rail border crossing with growing traffic and a joint China–Kazakhstan free trade zone that adds commercial flexibility.

 Manufacturing in Alashankou: Alashankou is a border crossing town, not a manufacturing center.
 Its permanent population is small, and the economic activity is concentrated in logistics, customs brokerage, and border trade services.
 Electronics buyers engaging with Alashankou are doing so for logistics routing purposes, not factory sourcing.

-Time zone: Xinjiang officially uses Beijing Standard Time (UTC+8), but the operational time at the Alashankou crossing and in freight coordination often references both Beijing time and Kazakh time (UTC+5 or UTC+6 depending on region).
+Time Zone: Xinjiang officially uses Beijing Standard Time (UTC+8), but the operational time at the Alashankou crossing and in freight coordination often references both Beijing time and Kazakh time (UTC+5 or UTC+6 depending on region).
 Confirm time references explicitly in all logistics scheduling communications.

 FAQ